Last updated: 2026-04-20

 Final-year models are usually the most polished version of a generation, but resale value may dip as buyers anticipate the next redesign.

-Fourth generation (T1XX)
+2019: Fourth generation (T1XX) Launch

 Should You Buy the 2023 Chevrolet Silverado?

-The 2023 Chevrolet Silverado scores 75/100 ("Good"), placing it in acceptable but not class-leading territory.
+At 75/100, the 2023 Chevrolet Silverado lands in "Good" territory — acceptable, but not class-leading.
 2023 is the last model year of the Fourth generation (T1XX).

 Compared to the 2024 Chevrolet Silverado, which scored 2 points lower.
 See also the 2022 Chevrolet Silverado for an earlier comparison.